Updated on 3/09/2023

 Post-traumatic stress disorder (PTSD) is a mental health condition that’s commonly associated with combat and war veterans, but the truth is, it can affect anyone who experiences or witnesses a traumatic event.

 PTSD is a type of anxiety marked by powerful feelings of fear, stress, worry, or apprehension.
-Symptoms can include flashbacks and nightmares that are so intense they interfere with daily life and functioning.
+Symptoms of PTSD can include flashbacks and nightmares that are so intense they interfere with daily life and functioning.
 Therapy for PTSD is one very important part of managing these intense symptoms.

 Note: Many people with PTSD avoid seeking a treatment option and attempt to self-medicate to numb the emotional pain they’re feeling.
 This can be problematic for several reasons.
 Perhaps most pressing is the fact that research links PTSD to a higher risk of suicide.
 Learning how to treat PTSD and accepting and engaging in PTSD-specific therapy can literally save your life.

 Types of Therapy for PTSD

 Trauma can be sexual, psychological, emotional, or physical.
 Determining what the best therapy for trauma is can be a bit tricky, as you will need to know the differing types of PTSD first.
 Various types of therapy exist depending on your PTSD severity.
 Once you discover the best type of therapy for you, it can teach you how to identify and manage triggers so you can regain control of your life.

 A common goal of all types of PTSD therapy is to teach you effective coping skills to manage your condition.
 This can include things like relaxation meditations, breathing control (pranayama), stress-busting exercises, and healthy eating and sleeping habits.
 All of these can contribute to how you feel at any given moment.
 Learning new skills that might enhance the rest of your life is worth the time and energy you’ll invest into your therapy.